Prasad8830/Infonetica_Task/README.md

 ---

+## Architecture: MVC Pattern
+Built using the **Model-View-Controller (MVC)** architecture provided by ASP.NET Core:
+- **Model:** Represents the data structures for workflow (States, Actions, WorkflowDefinition, WorkflowInstance).
+- **Controller:** Defines API endpoints for workflows and instances using attribute routing.
+- **Service:** Contains the core logic for creating workflows, managing state transitions, and persisting data.

+---

 ## Features
 - **Workflow Definition Management** - Create and retrieve workflows
 - **Workflow Execution** - Start instances and perform actions